Lane-G-Smith/Lane-G-Smith/README.md

 I ran a small boat marina and lived for 6 years at over 10,000ft elevation.<br>
 I am decent at playing the guitar, bass, piano & drums.
 I also sing....terribly.<br>
 I was a Certified Nursing Assistant & EMT with wilderness-EMT & first-responser certifications.<br>
-I was a pre-med student on the Dean's list for academic achievement at Northern Arizona University when in my last semester, I decided that medical school wasn't for me.
+I was a pre-med student on the Dean's list for academic achievement at Northern Arizona University.
+I ultimately decided not to pursue a career in healthcare after expure to the industry.<br>
 <h3 align="left">What I'm currently working on</h3>
 <h4 align="left">Open-For-Business, a full stack web application for my own business that will feature:</h4>
 -Storage and organization of photo and video files<br>